Independent Vector Analysis with Deep Neural Network Source Priors: Conclusion

 \section{Conclusion}

-Separation of speech mixtures is a longstanding challenge signal processing problem.
-Speech density model is the key component in independent component analysis (ICA) based multichannel separation frameworks.
-In this paper, we have shown that it is possible to efficiently learn the derivative of speech density in the frequency domain with separation related proxy objectives like the absolute coherence between source signals and separated outputs.
-We have considered neural network speech density models with heuristic design constraints like circularity and sparsity.
-Experimental results confirm that these learned neural network models considerably outperform the traditional multivariate Laplace one both in convergence speed for online implementations and steady-state performance in batch processing mode.
+Separation of speech mixtures is a longstanding challenging signal processing problem.
+Speech density model is the key component in unsupervised separation frameworks like the independent vector analysis (IVA).
+In this paper, we have shown that it is possible to efficiently estimate the derivative of density of speeches represented in the frequency domain by optimizing certain separation related proxy objectives like the absolute coherence between source signals and separated outputs.
+Specifically, we have considered neural network speech density priors with heuristic design constraints like circularity and sparsity.
+Experimental results confirm that these deep neural network source priors considerably outperform previous ones in convergence speed for online implementations and statistical efficiency in batch processing mode.